FJosephx/FJosephx/README.md

 Each of these projects seek to approach the real world of the IT industry.
 For example:
-- Project management platform
+- Project management platform.
-- ecommerce platform for product sales
+- E-Commerce platform for product sales.

 I also have repositories with projects where I experiment with new technologies, I like to learn new things and test my skills!